Apostille & Notarial Certification FAQs | Document Legalization Explained

 Apostille and Notarial Certification Frequently Asked Questions (FAQs)

-What is an Apostille?
+What is an apostille?

-What documents commonly require an apostille?
+What types of documents commonly require an apostille?

-• Birth, Marriage, Death Certificates
+• Birth, Marriage, and Death Certificates

 • Certified Copies